Continuous Probability Distribution

 Types of Continuous Probability Distribution

-The normal distribution can be used the approximate the binomial distribution, as well as the hypergeometric distribution and Poisson distribution.
+The normal distribution is the “go to” distribution for many reasons, including that it can approximate the binomial distribution, as well as the hypergeometric distribution and Poisson distribution.
+Other common distributions include:

 Less common continuous distributions — ones you’ll rarely encounter in basic statistics courses— include: